Mean Field Games of Controls with Boundary Conditions & Invariance Constraints: Dirichlet Neumann Boundary Conditions with Non-Monotone Coupling

 \subsection{Gradient Estimate}

 In this section we prove a priori bounds on $|D_x u|$ for solutions of System \eqref{Eq: Parametrized MFGC 1}.
 We use what is commonly known as a Bernstein method.
-For mean field games of controls, the basic outline of the argument can be found in \cite{kobeissi2022classical}, where the boundary conditions play no role.
+For mean field games of controls, we follow an outline similar to that which is found in \cite{kobeissi2022classical}, where the boundary conditions play no role.
 Here, we will need to adapt the argument to the case of Neumann or Dirichlet type boundary conditions.
 We will start with the Neumann case.

 \begin{theorem} Assume A\ref{A: Hamiltonian}-\ref{A: DpH is Lipschitz in alpha} hold.
 Let $(u,m,\mu)$ be a classical solution of \eqref{Eq: Parametrized MFGC 1}-\eqref{Eq: Parametrized Neumann 1} with $u \in C^{1,3}([0,T] \times \Omega)$.
 Then